joshuafuller/takserver-deb-installer/README.md

 *** If you are setting up a FQDN for SSL, make sure you already have your DNS entry (A Record) setup to point your server IP to the domain name you want the server hosted at. ***

 ## Second:

+- Login as root user to your install target machine
-Run install script for .deb package of tak server
+- Download and Run the install script with the command below

 ```cd /tmp/ && git clone https://github.com/atakhq/takserver-deb-installer.git && cd ./takserver-deb-installer && sudo chmod +x install-deb.sh && ./install-deb.sh```